CopperSpice API 1.8.1

 inline

-Returns true if this datetime is later than or equal to the value datetime, otherwise returns false.
+Returns true if this QDateTime is later than or equal to the given value, otherwise returns false.

 qint64 QDateTime::secsTo ( const QDateTime & value) const

-Returns the number of seconds from this datetime to the value datetime.
-If the other datetime is earlier than this datetime, the value returned is negative.
+Returns the number of seconds between the current QDateTime and the given value.
+If the new QDateTime is earlier than the original QDateTime, the value returned is negative.

-Before performing the comparison, the two datetimes are converted to Qt::UTC to ensure that the result is correct if one of the two datetimes has daylight saving time (DST) and the other does not.
+This method will convert both QDateTime values to UTC.
+This will ensure the result is correct if one of the values uses daylight saving time (DST) and the other does not.

 QDateTime xmas(QDate(now.date().year(), 12, 25), QTime(0, 0));